Your event website is created, you have a great agenda with a proper setup, and the registration is now open for

 - Ask your colleagues to directly share the event post on LinkedIn and with some high potential participants in their network.

 Inform network multipliers like Chambers of Commerce, clusters, or innovation agencies about your event.

 - Ask them to promote it on their website or in their newsletter and always include the promotion package to ensure a high-quality description and to minimize their effort.

 - Phone them and offer a collaboration - sometimes they are very happy about this opportunity because you face a lot of synergies.

 - If someone from abroad registers, ask the respective embassy or the Enterprise Europe Network office from this region if they want to promote and support your event.

-For example, directly remind participants to complete their organization description and marketplace profiles.
+- Directly remind participants to complete their organization description and marketplace entries.
 If the information is available on their website - just transfer it by yourself.
 The participant is usually very happy about this service.

-Remind participants that the matchmaking is about creating synergies through giving and receiving.
+- Remind participants that the b2b matchmaking is about creating synergies through giving and receiving.
 Tell them to emphasize in their communication, that it is not only about telling others what you can do for them but also about what others can do for you.
-Chances are good the matchmaking finds a solution for your problem as well!
+Chances are good the business matchmaking finds a solution for your problem as well.

 - Stay in touch with your participants and inform them about anything related to the event.
 For example, new speakers holding a keynote or additional side events added to the agenda.
 This will motivate them to really show up at the event, share it with others and drive satisfaction.